bin3xish477/3agL3/README.md

                         Create JSON file containing capture summary (ip:count, port:count, mac:count)
 ```
 ## > Berkeley Packet Filter Examples
-Berkeley Packet Filter are for 3agle's **Live** and **Write** Mode of Operation.
+Berkeley Packet Filter are for 3agle's **Live** and **Write** mode of operation.
 Berkeley Packet Filters are recommended to filter for content relevant to the content that the user is seeking.
 Python is no where near as fast at C at parsing network packets so it wouldn't be effective to capture in Live or Write Mode without an appropiate BP filter.
 ```
 # Matching IP
 -------------